TI-Bonn/vercolib_pcie/README.md

 ### Dependencies
 For Simulation:
-* ModelSim (other Simulators with  VHDL-2008 support sould also work)
+* ModelSim (other Simulators with  VHDL-2008 support should also work)
 * VUnit

 For Synthesis: